tinker-michaelj/hedera-services/hedera-node/test-clients/yahcli/README.md

 └── account57.pem.bkup
 ```

-For the next example, we specify an existing PEM file, and enter its passphrase when prompted,
+For the next example, we specify an existing PEM file, and enter its passphrase when prompted:

 ```
 $ docker run -it -v $(pwd):/launch gcr.io/hedera-registry/yahcli:0.4.1 -p 57 -n localhost \